Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 Keep in mind for "the genocide of Russian speakers".
 The following grew up speaking primarily Russian:
 Tymoshenko, Poroshenko, Yarosh, Zelenskyy, Turchynov, Biletski, Semenchenko, Kolomoyski

-During the Donbas war, US was more concerned with ISIS attacks and beheadment of Foley.
+During the Donbas war, US was more concerned with ISIS attacks and decapitation of Foley.
 The US at the time believed that Russia was in favor of stopping the invasion.
-Russia also launched propaganda like pizzagate.
+Russia at the time launched the pizzagate propaganda.

 Note that many of Russian invasions and attacks had delayed reporting on the West, highly distorting time.
 (Crimea Invasion REAL: 2/24,